openshift/enhancements/enhancements/cluster-logging/multi-cluster-observability.md

 ### Implementation Details/Notes/Constraints [optional]

-The MCOA implementation sources three different set of manifests acompanying the addon registration and deployment on a RHACM hub cluster:
+The MCOA implementation sources three different set of manifests accompanying the addon registration and deployment on a RHACM hub cluster:
 1. General configuration and fleet-wide stanzas: A `ClusterManagementAddon`, an `AddOnDeploymentConfig` and a `ClusterLogForwarder` (for logs) and/or `OpenTelemetryCollector` (for traces).
 2. For multi-cluster logs collection and forwarding: Per log output `Secret` and/or `ConfigMap` resources.
 3. For multi-cluster traces collection and forwarding: Per trace exporter `Secret` and/or `ConfigMap` resources.